 The maximum display scales may be different.

-When a dataset has multiple Data Coverage features then the optimum display scale of the dataset must be equal to the largest optimum display scale of the Data Coverage features.
+When a dataset has multiple Data Coverage features then the optimum display scale of the dataset (as defined in the “dataCoverage” field of the “S100_DatasetDiscoveryMetadata” – see clauses 12.1.2 and 12.1.2.2) must be equal to the largest optimum display scale of the Data Coverage features.
+When a dataset has multiple Data Coverage features then the maximum display scale of the dataset as defined in the “S100_DatasetDiscoveryMetadata” must be set to an empty (null) value.

 * The attribute drawing index is required where the datasets intended to form a seamless presentation in ECDIS do not share a common minimum display scale.
 The attribute drawing index is also required if the dataset may need to form a seamless presentation with one or more S-57 datasets, in which case the value should correspond to the usage band of the adjoining or overlapping S-57 dataset(s).
 See S-101 Annex A – Data Classification and Encoding Guide, clauses 3.5 and 28.3.